CloudLabsAI-Azure/Cloud-Native-Application/labguide/gl3-prerequisite.md

 # Exercise 2: Migrate MongoDB to Cosmos DB using Azure Database Migration

+## Estimated Duration: 60 Minutes

-## Lab scenario
+## Overview

 In this exercise, you will be migrating your on-premises MongoDB database hosted over Azure Linux VM to Azure CosmosDB using Azure database migration.
 Azure Database Migration Service is a tool that helps you simplify, guide, and automate your database migration to Azure.

-## Lab objectives
+## Objectives

-In this lab, you will complete the following tasks:
+In this exercise, you will complete the following tasks:
 - Task 1: Explore the databases and collections in MongoDB
 - Task 2: Create a Migration Project and migrate data to Azure CosmosDB

-## Estimated timing: 60 minutes

 ### Task 1: Explore the databases and collections in MongoDB